Down and Out in Sedona:

 When the bottom fell out of the economy, so did Todd's lifetime career as a home builder.
-The days of building all those multimillion Taj Mahals facing Cathedral Rock were over -- for him as well as the well-heeled.
+The days of building all those multimillion homes and 8000-square-foot Taj Mahals facing Cathedral Rock were over -- for him as well as the well-heeled.

 WHY IS THERE NO PUBLIC SHELTER IN SEDONA OR THE VERDE VALLEY FOR HOMELESS INDIVIDUALS AND FAMILIES?

 Because it is an ECONOMIC issue based on GREED.
 Business as usual in America....

 Affluent homeowners and city leaders shudder at proposals to turn vacant buildings and commerical warehouses into shelters, with "not in my neighborhood" attitudes.
 And forest officials flatly refuse to open the discourse on allowing homeless individuals a place to lay their weary heads for the night.